 When asked, “Do truck drivers have an easy job?”

-Although most truckers believe that non-drivers assuming driving a truck is “easy”, less than 10% of poll responders actually felt this way.
+Although most truckers believe that non-drivers assume driving a truck is “easy”, less than 10% of poll responders actually felt this way.
 Only 6.72% to be exact.
 So, it appears that even those without direct experience behind the wheel are starting to become aware of just how difficult the job is.
+This awareness is wonderful to see as truck drivers can feel more appreciated for all of the hard work they do.

 Pay